Clever-ISA/Clever-ISA/specs/Vector.md

 Instructions:
  - Reads and decodes a full instruction following the prefix, and applies it to each of the vector elements in each specified vector register, and the exact value of each scalar operand.

 Flags: Any prefixed instructions that modifies flags sets the M, Z, and P flags according to the whole value in the vector result.
 The C, and V flags are not modified by the vectorized instruction (Note: This is a defect.
-Later versions will provide a mechanism for determining when individual operations in a vectorized operation)
+Later versions will provide a mechanism for determining when individual operations in a vectorized operation produces a carry or signed overflow)

  The following instructions may have a `vec` prefix:
  - Opcodes 0x001-0x007